 When we visited Marbella, there were absolutely no people there, not even locals!
 We camped there for one night, barbecuing on the beach and watching the sunset go down.
 At night, all we heard were the sounds of the waves.
 It was the perfect beach escape!

 We did see a couple of local surfers catching waves early in the morning as this beach has two excellent surf spots.
-One to the north, which offers big breaks and hollow waves when the rest of the breaks are small.
+One to the north, which offers big breaks and hollow waves.
 There is another surf spot to the south, which is a left point break that goes for up to 150 meters.
 The south spot is where most of the locals go.

 Hotels, The Town, Restaurant